Habibzad/habibzad/README.md

 ### Hi there 👋

 I’m Ahmad!
-I am a Java Full Stack developer in training based in Maryland, United States.
+I am a Java Full Stack developer based in Maryland, United States.

+I recently completed a full stack development bootcamp where I learned to build full stack apps using Java, Spring Boot, MySQL, ReactJS and Bootstrap.

 I like to spend my time coding and reading.